 To be able to effectively demarcate the cycle lane, you must be able to see a lane divider.
 In addition, it must be different to any other road markings to avoid confusion.
-Reflective material allows the objects to be clearly seen by day or night.
-However, ITF highlights an important and often overlooked point: “there is some sensitivity about the effect of light segregation features on the aesthetic qualities of the street, and this matter should be thoughtfully considered in context.”
+Look for reflective material which allows the objects to be clearly seen by day or night.
+The International Transport Forum highlights an important and often overlooked point: “there is some sensitivity about the effect of light segregation features on the aesthetic qualities of the street, and this matter should be thoughtfully considered in context.”

 Does the lane divider fit well with existing urban design elements as well as provide visible protection?
 Many streets are full of visual clutter.
 Adding thoughtfully designed elements can be an excellent way to attract more cyclists and pedestrians.